-Greece has been in violation of the Mine Ban Treaty since March 2008 when it missed its stockpile destruction deadline (see section on Stockpiling and Destruction below).
+Greece has been in violation of the Mine Ban Treaty since March 2008, when it missed its stockpile destruction deadline.

-Greece attended the Seventeenth Meeting of States Parties in Geneva in November 2018 and the intersessional meetings in May 2019.
+Greece attended the Nineteenth Meeting of States Parties, held virtually in November 2021, and the intersessional meetings held in June 2022.
 At both meetings, Greece provided an update on its stockpile destruction progress.
-Greece has previously attended most Meetings of States Parties and intersessional meetings, in addition to the Third Review Conference in Maputo in June 2014 and Fourth Review Conference held in Oslo in November 2019.
+Greece has previously attended most Meetings of States Parties and intersessional meetings, in addition to the Third Review Conference held in Maputo in June 2014 and Fourth Review Conference held in Oslo in November 2019.

 Greece is not party to the Convention on Cluster Munitions.

-Greece is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines and has submitted its annual report for calendar year 2018 in early 2019.
-Greece is not party to CCW Protocol V on explosive remnants of war.
+Greece is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines.
+Greece is not party to CCW Protocol V on explosive remnants of war (ERW).

 Production and trade

-Greece is a former producer of antipersonnel mines; it also formerly imported them from Germany and the United States (US).
-Prior to becoming a State Party to the Mine Ban Treaty, Greece had a moratorium on the production and export of antipersonnel mines for a number of years.
+Greece is a former producer of antipersonnel landmines, while it previously imported them from Germany and the United States (US).
+Prior to becoming a State Party to the Mine Ban Treaty, Greece had a moratorium in place on the production and export of antipersonnel mines for several years.